Burnets

 (NCBI-index: 753147)

 The Netherlands’ most common type of metal butterfly is the Forester (Adscita statices).
 The forewing is metallic green, sometimes bluish, and the hindwing is light brown-grey.
 The abdomen is red or green with a metallic sheen.
 Here, the Forester differs from the Blackthorn Aurora Moth (Rhagades prune), which has a black abdomen.
-The male has slightly larger, wider and more sprung antennae than the female.
+The male has slightly more prominent, broader and more sprung antennae than the female.
 The flying period is in one generation from mid-May to early August.
 Host plant: Sorrel.
 Dutch name: Metaalvlinder.
 Frisian name: Metal flinter.

 Flying period: